Treasury looters using foreign currency exchange to launder funds, GIABA warns

 He, therefore, tasked critical stakeholders in the country’s finance sector to collaborate and improve the compliance of the currency exchange sector with acceptable international AML/CFT preventive measures.

-Meanwhile, in his remarks, the Governor of the Central Bank of Nigeria, CBN, Mr. Godwin Emefiele, noted that BDC operators play vital role in the Nigerian economy, stressing that FG has put in place, a strong regulatory framework to check their licensing and operations.
+Meanwhile, in his remarks, the Governor of the Central Bank of Nigeria, CBN, Mr Godwin Emefiele, noted that BDC operators play a vital role in the Nigerian economy, stressing that FG has put in place, a strong regulatory framework to check their licensing and operations.

-“We have specific requirements for licensing that ensures complaince.
-In fact, it is like passing through the eye of a needle to get a license to operate a Bureau de Change this period.
+“We have specific requirements for licensing that ensures complaint.
+In fact, it is like passing through the eye of a needle to get a license to operate a Bureau de Change during this period.

-“We also have a very robust system that helps to wade off criminal elements so as to reduced the incidence of fraudulent activities with the industry”.
+“We also have a very robust system that helps to wade off criminal elements to reduce the incidence of fraudulent activities within the industry”.

 Emefiele, who was represented by a Director at the CBN, Mallam Aminu Buhari, said the workshop, which had BDC operators and officials of major anti-graft agencies in the country as participants, would provide a platform for the cross-fertilization of ideas.